May (film): Plot

 May Canady is a young woman working as a veterinary assistant.
 As a child, she endured bullying and ostracism due to her lazy eye; although her optometrist has fixed it via glasses and corrective lenses, May still struggles to connect with others socially in her adulthood.
 When May was a child, her mother made and gifted her a glass-encased doll named Suzie, giving her the advice "if you can't find a friend, make one" and instructing her to never remove Suzie from the case.
 As an adult, May maintains that Suzie is her only true friend.

 May becomes infatuated with a local mechanic named Adam, finding his hands especially attractive.
 She eventually introduces herself to him, and they begin to date.
-May's lesbian colleague, Polly, also shows an interest in her.
+May's colleague, Polly, also shows an interest in her.
 One day, May remarks that Polly has a beautiful neck.
-During their flirtation, Polly gives May a cat named Loopy.
+During their flirtation, Polly gives May a cat named Lupe.

-May invites Adam to her apartment, where he shows her a short film, titled Jack and Jill, that he made while at university about two young lovers who go on a picnic and end up cannibalizing each other.
+May invites Adam to her apartment, where he shows her a short film, titled Jack and Jill, that he made while in college about two young lovers who go on a picnic and end up cannibalizing each other.
 May becomes aroused by the film.
 While passionately kissing, she bites Adam's lip, drawing blood.
 Disturbed, Adam abruptly leaves.
 Humiliated, May berates Suzie and shoves her into the cupboard.

 May begins volunteering at a day care center for blind children, where she takes a liking to a sullen young girl named Petey, who makes her a clay ashtray with May's name pressed into it.
-Feeling abandoned by Adam, May responds to Polly's advances and they start an affair.
+Feeling abandoned by Adam, May responds to Polly's advances and they start a relationship.
 May overhears Adam expressing disgust with her to his friends.
 Devastated, she visits Polly, but finds her with another woman named Ambrosia.
-At home, May seeks comfort from Loopy; when Loopy ignores her, May angrily throws Petey's ashtray at her, killing the cat and shattering the ashtray.
+At home, May seeks comfort from Lupe; when Lupe ignores her, May angrily throws Petey's ashtray at her, killing the cat and shattering the ashtray.
 May soon develops delusions that Suzie is talking to her.